If you are wondering which Japanese Shochu to get to make Japanese Izakaya sour at home, this post can help you to choose the best shochu.

 Kinmiya Shochu became one of the staple shochu to make lemon sour at home in Japan, and also it’s available in the US.

-To be precise, Kinmiya shochu is categorized the different shochu from other Japanese shochu as I mentioned.
+To be precise, Kinmiya shochu is categorized differently shochu from other Japanese shochu as I mentioned.

-There are two categories in Shochu products-Otsurui shochu and Ko(u)rui Shochu.
+There are two categories of Shochu products-Otsurui shochu and Ko(u)rui Shochu.

 Otsurui Shochu is distilled only once to keep the flavor of raw materials (such as rice, wheat, and potatoes) in the spirit.

 On the other hand, Ko(u)rui Shochu is distilled multiple times to increase the alcohol content.

 Because of multiple distillations, the flavor gets clear and it becomes alcohol easy to drink or make cocktails.

 Thus, Kinmiya Shochu is categorized in Ko(u) rui Shochu, and its sweetness gets attention to make the best lemon sour in Japan.

 A shochu made from sugar cane.
 Light and smooth.

 Considering the availability and the price, Kinmiya can be the best to make lemon sour.